RichardBradley/liquibase.github.com/quickstart.md

 <h4 class="homepg" style="font-size: large">Step 3: Download the H2 JDBC Driver</h4>
 <ol class="opg">
     <li>The tutorials make use of an H2 database.
 You will need to download the H2 JDBC driver, which can be found <a href="http://www.h2database.com/html/cheatSheet.html">here</a>.</li>
-    <li>Copy the h2*.jar file into the directory that you extracted the Liquibase *.zip or *tar.gz</li>
+    <li>Copy the h2*.jar file into the lib subdirectory of the LB_HOME directory where you extracted the Liquibase *.zip or *tar.gz</li>
 </ol>
 <br/>
 <h4 class="homepg" style="font-size: large">Step 4: Setup liquibase.properties</h4>
 <ol class="opg">
     <li>The tutorials use the CLI.
-While it is possible to pass all required parameters, such as the JDBC driver and database URL, it is much easier to configure a liquibase.properties file to save time and effort.</li>
+While it is possible to pass all required parameters, such as the JDBC driver and database URL on the command line, it is much easier to configure a liquibase.properties file to save time and effort.</li>
+    <li>Create a new directory for your first liquibase project, and change into that directory.
+For this example, we named the directory `my-first-lb-project`</li>
-    <li>Create a liquibase.properties.
-Add the following content to the file and save it in the directory that you extracted the Liquibase *.zip or *.tar.gz.
+    <li>Create a plain text file named liquibase.properties in the project directory you just created and add the following content to the file.
 {% highlight bash %}driver: org.h2.Driver
 classpath: ./h2-1.4.199.jar
 url: jdbc:h2:file:./h2tutorial